Sayan-Swain/atlas-music/README.md

 ## Disclaimer

-This app is for educational purposes.
-YouTube's Terms of Service may restrict direct audio extraction.
-Use responsibly.
+Atlas Music is an open-source project for educational and personal-use purposes.
+Atlas Music does not host or distribute the underlying media.
+YouTube content is accessed through third-party functionality, and users are responsible for complying with applicable laws and the terms of the services they use.
+YouTube's Terms of Service may restrict certain forms of automated access, extraction, or playback.
+The project is not affiliated with or endorsed by YouTube, Google, Spotify, or LRCLIB.